-For contingent consideration obligations that are not subject to other guidance (e.g., ASC 815, Derivatives and Hedging), entities either look to the subsequent accounting guidance for contingent consideration in a business combination in ASC 805 to remeasure the obligation at fair value or recognize the obligation when the contingency is resolved and is paid or becomes payable or by applying the guidance in ASC 450, Contingencies.
+For contingent consideration obligations that are not subject to other guidance (e.g., ASC 815, Derivatives and Hedging), entities either look to the subsequent accounting quidance for contingent consideration in a business combination in ASC 805 to remeasure the obligation at fair value or recognize the obligation when the contingency is resolved and is paid or becomes payable or by applying the guidance in ASC 450, Contingencies.

-In an agenda submission to the Emerging Issues Task Force (EITF), the FASB was asked to clarify the subsequent measurement guidance in both of these areas.
-The FASB recently said it would consider the subsequent accounting for IPR&D and contingent consideration upon the initial consolidation of a VIE that is not a business, pursuant to ASC 810, in its project on improving the accounting for asset acquisitions and business combinations (Phase 3 of its definition of a business project).
+The FASB is considering the subsequent accounting for IPR&D and contingent consideration upon the initial consolidation of a VIE that is not a business, pursuant to ASC 810, in its project on improving the accounting for asset acquisitions and business combinations (Phase 3 of its definition of a business project).
 Entities should monitor developments.